WakeskaterX/PowerSpike/readme.md

 By looking at this data across many champions we can see when champions hit their power spikes.

-To run the application, first start up the parser in a background process.
+To run the application:

+**Start the Parser to begin data collection:**

-node riot_parser.js will run the parser.
+    node riot_parser.js   //will run the parser.

-Next you will want to start the web server.
+**Start the Web Server:**

-node server.js will start the web server.
+    node server.js  //will start the web server.

 You can then access the page at localhost:3000/index.html and start searching!